elder-tubby/bonkio-parkour-generator/README.md

 To generate parkour maps on bonk.io, you'll need to

 1. Generate map data.
-2. Convert map data to bonk.io maps.
+2. Convert that map data to bonk.io maps.

 ### 1. Generate map data